thomas-compagnoni/iOthello/README.md

 ### 1.1 Monte Carlo tree search

-When it's our turn, the algorithm computes all the possible board in a **Montecarlo tree** of depth 2.
+When it's our turn, the algorithm computes all the possible board after two moves.
+A **Montecarlo tree** of depth 2.

 #### A visual example